Edrusb/cap_puzzle/README.md

 the configuration file [puzzle.cfg](config/puzzle.cfg) provides a description of the puzzle pictured in [puzzle.jpg](doc/puzzle.jpg).
-You can find the different soluitions it has by running
+The result is produced on stdout is like this [result](results/puzzle.txt) where you find for each solution a matrix/board filled with the letters associated to each piece.

 > cd src <br>
 > ./cap_puzzle ../config/puzzle.cfg 2 <br>